WeirdMidas/qti-mem-opt/README.md

 - Reduce jitters under high memory pressure, adjust the trigger threshold and the kill timeout of lowmemorykiller daemon, and keep the file page cache at a high level
 - Reduce stucks under high memory pressure, reduce the probability of direct memory allocation via higher extra_free_kbytes
 - Disable adaptive lowmemorykiller daemon
+- Optimized IO blocks to remove unused/replaceable features on current Androids and to reduce page thrashing
 - Prohibit kernel memory recycling threads running on the prime core, avoid congesting the main thread that is interacting and reduce energy consumption
 - Reduce swapping costs and unnecessary situations as much as possible.
 If swapping is occurring, be as efficient as possible and allow above-average throughput for swapping and make the compression rate close or always superior to the ideal value of 2.8x
 - Use the UFFD garbage collector, allowing to reduce the chances of page faults and allowing ZRAM to compress better to an acceptable level, without increasing the cost of swapping